MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ## O

+### Opening balances

+Opening balances refer to the initial account balances at the start of a new financial period.
+Dynamics 365 assists in carrying forward the relevant data and balances from the closed period to set the foundation for the upcoming reporting cycle.

 ### Opportunity

 An opportunity is a [lead](#lead) that has been [qualified](#lead-and-opportunity-management) or determined to have the potential to generate revenue.
 In Dynamics 365, an opportunity typically includes a description of the customer's requirements, the products or services that the customer is interested in, the potential revenue, and the estimated closing date.
 Opportunities can be *scored* based on their potential, and they can be *nurtured* through ongoing communication that is aimed at developing them.